phuijse/BLNNbook/chapters/variational/vi_advances.md

 ### $\alpha$ divergence

 The KL divergence is computationally-convenient but there are other options to measure how far two distributions are.
-For example the family of $\alpha$ divergences (Renyi's formulation)
+For example the family of $\alpha$ divergences (Renyi's formulation) is defined as

 $$
 D_\alpha(p||q) = \frac{1}{\alpha -1} \log p(x)^\alpha q(x)^{1-\alpha} \,dx
 $$

-which is a generalization of the KL divergence: for $\alpha \to 1$ the KL is recovered
+where $\alpha$ represents a trade-of between the mass-covering and zero-forcing effects.
+The KL corresponds to the special case $\alpha \to 1$

 :::{note}

-$\alpha$ represents a trade-of between the mass-covering and zero-forcing effects
+The $\alpha$ divergence has been explored for [VI recently](https://arxiv.org/pdf/1511.03243.pdf) and is [implemented in `numpyro`](https://num.pyro.ai/en/latest/svi.html#numpyro.infer.elbo.RenyiELBO)

 :::

-The $\alpha$ divergence has been explored for [VI recently](https://arxiv.org/pdf/1511.03243.pdf) and is [implemented in `numpyro`](https://num.pyro.ai/en/latest/svi.html#numpyro.infer.elbo.RenyiELBO)

 ### f divergence